7 Artificial Neural Networks

 poisson Regression Count data

-In the iris data, we model Species which has 3 response levels, so this is was what we call multilabel and it requires a softmax link and a cross-entropy loss function, in cito we specify that by using the softmax loss:
+In the iris data, we model Species which has 3 response levels, so this is was what we call multilabel and it requires a cross-entropy link and a cross-entropy loss function, in cito we specify that by using the cross-entropy loss:

 library(cito)